The Best Things To Do in Mallorca, Spain

 It is an excursion of about 3 hours and goes from the bay of Alcudia to the cape area of Formentor to locate and see dolphins in the sea.

-Once the dolphins are spotted, the boat stays in the area without disturbing, to see the dolphins swimming in freedom.
+Once the dolphins are spotted, the boat stays in the area without disturbing them, to see the dolphins swimming in freedom.

-Breakfast is included on tour, and they prepare it on the way back.
+Breakfast is included on the tour, and they prepare it on the way back.

 Hike to Calo des Moro